 PBs and the individualisation of mental health care are increasingly international features of governmental responses to long term care.
 For example, ‘cash-for-care’ solutions are becoming common in European states, with similar trends in the USA, as ‘self-directed’ programmes reported in the international literature highlight how PBs can be used to harness people’s attributes to help them recover, empowering them to make their own care decisions (Carr & Fisher, 2010).

+When this study began (early 2007) little was known about the impact of PBs in mental health and there was confusion about the terminological differences (Carr & Dittrich, 2010; Henwood & Hudson, 2007; Reid Howie Associates, 2010).
+DPs were offered to people with mental health needs but they were the least likely group to use them (Fernandez, Kendall, Davey, & Knapp, 2007), and this was poorly understood.
+The organisation In Control was conducting a UK national pilot (Duffy, 2006, 2007) but there was a low representation (14%) of people with mental health problems.
+In Control’s implementation results were positive but findings from other independent research projects were yet to be published.
+These inconsistencies in terminology and application lead to a number of knowledge gaps which we discuss below.

-can shift the balance of power towards the recipient, giving people a greater role in assessing their own needs and making choices regarding services; this challenges power dynamics between professionals and service-users .
+Its appears that service-users experience many potential gains from DPs, and that PBs can shift the balance of power towards the recipient, giving people a greater role in assessing their own needs and making choices regarding services; this challenges power dynamics between professionals and service-users (Coyle, 2011). .
 Improvements are evident across all disabilities (except older people, (Glendinning et al., 2008).
 Increased choice and control are evident, and flexibility over PB spending enables greater socialisation, freedom and independence (Rabiee, Moran, & Glendinning, 2009).
-Carers research is scant, but the Social Care Institute of Excellence (SCIE) indicates that carers could have a central role in enabling people with mental health problems to take up and manage their budgets (Newbronner et al., 2011).
+One knowledge gap, however, concerns potential gains for carers, as carers’ research is scant, but the Social Care Institute of Excellence (SCIE) indicates that carers could have a central role in enabling people with mental health problems to take up and manage their budgets (Newbronner et al., 2011).

-Inhibiting factorhandle the payments and there were concerns about misappropriation of payments (Ridley & Jones, 2003).
+A major inhibiting factor in the uptake of DPs in the UK was uncertainty about whether unwell participants could handle the payments and there were concerns about misappropriation of payments (Ridley & Jones, 2003).
+Thus a knowledge gap exists concerning how best to implement of PBs whilst accounting for these concerns.

 Professional workers’ views differ on the legitimacy of different types of spending (Stevens et al., 2011): they can be anxious that PBs may potential increase risks of exploitation and stress when service-users manage new processes (Ridley & Jones, 2003; Spandler & Vick, 2005; Davey et al., 2007; Glendinning et al., 2008; Manthorpe et al., 2008; Mind, 2009), as well as for their own jobs if services close.
 Workers also fear loss of professional control, extra administrative complexity, and can be resistant to change (Witcher, Stalker, Roadburg, & Jones, 2000; Manthorpe et al., 2009; Mind, 2009).
 It is likely that major shifts in culture, roles and responsibilities are required for front line staff to champion PBs.
 Training and communication activities (Glendinning et al., 2008; Manthorpe et al., 2009) may help staff change attitudes and enable PBs’ implementation.
 Staff with traditional notions of social care and ‘appropriate’ uses of PBs constrained their usage and reduced conversations about individual options (Spandler & Vick, 2004, 2005; Newbigging & Lowe, 2005; Newbronner et al., 2011).